Skip to main content Skip to footer

 }

-It calls showComponentInPopup and passes the content component type (OkCancelCmp) as a parameter.
-It also passes the component property values, only the question property value in this case, whose value it receives in the same named function parameter:
+The function calls showComponentInPopup, supplying the content component type (OkCancelCmp) as a parameter.
+It also passes the component property values, specifically the question property value in this scenario, whose value is passed directly from the function’s corresponding parameter:

 { question: question }